 “We chose KENET because it is one of the fastest growing NREN in Africa.
 It was either RENU, the Ugandan NREN, or KENET, and we decided to go with KENET,” Mrs. Makoni said.

 During their visit, the ZAMREN team were acquainted with the KENET organization structure as they met all staff in the Services and National Operations Center (NOC) department.
-They were taken on a tour in KENET offices, and data centres.
-The team also visited one of our member Institutions, United States International University-Africa which also hosts KENET branch offices and a data centre.
+They were taken on a tour in KENET offices, and data centre.

+The team also visited one of our member Institutions, United States International University which also hosts KENET branch offices and data centre.

-The ZAMREN team sat down with KENET for sessions where they learnt structure strategy and activities in the client services section, methods and practices of monitoring and evaluation of services, member Institution profiling vis-à-vis business risk management, enterprise services, and above the net services for increase on revenue base.
+The team sat down with KENET for sessions where they learnt structure strategy and Activities in the Client Services Section, methods and practices of monitoring and evaluation of services, member Institution profiling vis-à-vis business risk management, enterprise services, and above the net services for increase on revenue base.
 In the Finance front, the team learnt how debtors in relation to Credit Risk Policy, debtor profiling in relation to disconnections, effective Debtor Management, billing System, impact of Other services to revenue and external support: Grants, Donations, Partnerships.